mim-ml-teaching/public-rc-2024-25/README.md

 # public-rc-2024-25
-Robot Control 2024/25: lab materials
+This repository contains lab scenarios and homeworks used for the course Robot Control 2024/25 at MIM UW.